-At Water Wise Services LTD we have being helping our customers for well over a decade.
-Based in West Yorkshire and with offices in the North East & South West we cover the whole United Kingdom.
-Our service team are all qualified professionals including Risk Assessors, Energy Assessors, Consultants, Engineers & Plumbers.
-Most of our team are Enhanced DBS checked and carry both Public Liability Insurance & where appropriate Professional Indemnity Insurance, combined with decades of experience you can see why we are so popular with our customers.
-Over the years we have become a well-known brand within the water related industry and are recognised as specialist contractors, experts and professionals in our field.
+At Water Wise Services we have been helping our customers for well over a decade.
+Based in West Yorkshire we have offices across the United Kingdom.
+Our service team are all qualified professionals including Risk Assessors, Energy Assessors, Consultants & Engineers.
+M Over the years we have become a well-known brand within the water related industry and are recognised as specialist contractors, experts and professionals in our field.
 We have also achieved recognition and membership of several governing and trade bodies due to our high standards of quality, technical competence and experience.

 Do customers, tenants, service users, the public or employees have access to a property that you control?
 Can other people be affected by what you are doing?
 If the answer is yes to either of these questions, then you need to act to control & prevent Legionella bacteria.